HVisMyLife/rusty_neat/README.md

         net.load("path");
     }

-Possible mutations and it's hardcoded propabilities:
+Possible mutations it's order, and default chances:

     35% => modify one of connections weight,
     35% => modify one of nodes bias,
     10% => change one of nodes activation function,